 F. Finally, rinse the extra stain of the peel by again dipping it in the Petri plate containing water.

 G. With the help of a brush or forcep, transfer the peel to the centre of a clean glass slide.

 I. After that, carefully mount a cover slip over the centre of the prepared slide by slowly lowering it with a needle.
-During this stage, you need to avoid entry of any air bubble.
+During this stage, you need to avoid the entry of any air bubbles.